Chic Hecht: Politics

+U.S. Senate

 In 1982, he was elected to the U.S. Senate, replacing four-term incumbent Democrat Howard Cannon, whom he had defeated for reelection.
 He served only one term, from 1983 to 1989, having been defeated for reelection in 1988 by Democratic Governor Richard Bryan.
 In the Senate, Hecht became known for his verbal slips and miscues, including a vow at one point not to permit a "nuclear suppository" in his home state.

+Ambassador

 After his loss, he was then appointed ambassador to the Bahamas by President George H. W. Bush on March 24, 1989.
 During his confirmation, he encountered opposition from some Democratic senators, an unusual occurrence for senators to oppose the nomination of a former colleague.
 Some members like Senator Bob Graham and John Breaux argued Hecht was unqualified to serve in a position growing in importance in the War on Drugs and took exception to Hecht's remarks during his confirmation hearing, when he stated he would feel at home because the position "is a nice lifestyle" with "a lot of nice golf courses and good fishing."
 Nevertheless, Hecht was easily confirmed by a 78 to 19 vote on July 11, 1989.
 He served from 1989 until 1993.